Orientations of Morse flow trees in Legendrian contact homology: Capping orientation of flow trees

 \section{Capping orientation of flow trees}

 In this section we define the capping orientation of a (partial) flow tree $\Gamma$.
 We will make use of the constructions in the proof of [\cite{trees}, Theorem 1.3], where the existence of a family of rigid $J$-holomorphic disks of ${\Lambda}$ converging to $\Gamma$ is established.
-This existence is proven by considering a sequence of pre-glued disks $\{w_\lambda\}_{\lambda \to 0}$, which have explicitly given boundary conditions that are close to the cotangent lift of $\Gamma$, and then using a Picard-Floer lemma to find a true $J$-holomorphic disk $u_\lambda$ arbitrary close to $w_\lambda$ for each $\lambda$ sufficiently small.
+This existence is proven by considering a sequence of pre-glued disks $\{w_\lambda\}_{\lambda \to 0}$, which has explicitly given boundary conditions that are close to the cotangent lift of $\Gamma$, and then using a Picard-Floer lemma to find a true $J$-holomorphic disk $u_\lambda$ arbitrary close to $w_\lambda$ for each $\lambda$ sufficiently small.
 For details we refer to \cite{trees}.

-In Subsection \ref{sec:analys} we relate Sobolev spaces and $\dbar$-operators to (partial) flow trees, using the boundary conditions coming from $w_\lambda$.
-We also define the capping orientation of a (partial) flow tree, which will be equal to the capping orientation of the corresponding piece of the pre-glued disk $w_\lambda$.
+In Subsection \ref{sec:analys} we relate Sobolev spaces and $\dbar$-operators to flow trees, using the Lagrangian boundary conditions coming from $w_\lambda$.
+In Subsection \ref{sec:treetriv} we describe an explicit trivialization of the boundary conditions in neighborhoods of vertices, and then we describe a way to compare this with the trivialization induced by the chosen spin structure.
+Then we use this in Subsection \ref{sec:capptree} where we define the capping orientation of a (partial) flow tree, which will be equal to the capping orientation of the corresponding (piece of the) pre-glued disk $w_\lambda$.
 Here we consider $\lambda$ as small and fixed.
 In Section \ref{sec:glupf} we will take care of the $\lambda$-dependence in this definition, by introducing vector bundles over $(0, \lambda_0]$ for $\lambda_0$ sufficiently small and prove that the capping orientation of $\Gamma$ is well-defined if $\lambda$ is sufficiently small.

 There will be a slight difference between the definition of the capping orientation of $w_\lambda$ given in this section and the one given in Section \ref{sec:background}.
 That is, in this section we will consider the domain of $w_\lambda$ to be given by the standard domain associated to $\Gamma$, while in Section \ref{sec:background} we considered it as given by the punctured unit disk in $\C$.
 In Subsection \ref{sec:endmp} we describe how this affects orientations.